Hr24612/AnonymousDiscussionPost/Experiments/Nathan Key/TestApp/README.txt

 This project was simply to get started in android studio and to test git configurations to make sure everything was fuctioning properly.
-This code is directly from a tutorial found online and is not my own work nor do I claim it as such.
+This code was created by following along to a tutorial found online and as such, is not my own work nor do I claim it as my own.